Canvas Instructor Guide

 Students are automatically added to your Canvas course, once they are enrolled in the UBC course.
 Students can access your Canvas course on the first day of the term, if your course has been published.

 Instructors and teaching assistants (TAs) are automatically added to a Canvas course once they have an active appointment to teach in the course.
-Note that instructors and TAs need official appointments with UBC, before they can be added.
+Please note that instructors and TAs need official appointments with UBC, before they can be added.

-You may request to add other people in support roles (e.g., as an Observer, Designer, or Test Student) to your Canvas course by contacting us.
-Please make sure to describe what you need the additional people to do, so that the appropriate role can be assigned in a timely manner.
+If you wish to add other people in support roles (e.g., as an Observer, Designer, or Test Student) or modify their Canvas access/permissions, then you can do so by contacting us.
+Please be sure to describe what you need the additional people to do, so that the appropriate role can be assigned in a timely manner.

 1. Log in to your Canvas course and click Settings in the Course Navigation.